-Researchers describe impaired self-face recognition in those with major depressive disorderJuly 16th, 2014 in Psychology & Psychiatry /
+Researchers describe impaired self-face recognition in those with major depressive disorderJuly 16, 2014 in Medicine & Health / Psychology & Psychiatry

 Neuropsychological impairment has long been established as a fundamental characteristic of depression, but a specific pattern of impairment that is widely recognized has not been summarized.
 Professor Jia Hongxiao and his group from the Beijing Anding Hospital, Capital Medical University, explore major depressive disorder (MDD) from the perspective of neuropsychology.
 They found that the self-serving bias and self-recognition bias were impaired in individuals suffering from MDD compared with a control group.
 This research lays the groundwork for further study on the etiology and pathological mechanisms of major depressive disorder.
 They outlined their findings in a study, entitled "Neuropsychological impairment: disturbed self-processing in patients with major depressive disorder," that was published in the Chinese Science Bulletin.